abtheo/neural-population-decoding/readme.md

 ## 1)  `preprocessing.py`
 First, we run this script to merge the omics data from the TCGA dataset into a single CSV file per cancer subtype, named `multi_omic.csv`.
-An example is provided using the BRCA dataset.

     .
     ├── ...                     # Repository root level